Metamind-Innovations/realm_task_3_3_xai_uc2/README.md

 ## Pharmacogenomics (PGx) Analysis with Explainability (Use Case 2)

 This project provides tools for analyzing pharmacogenomic phenotype predictions made by PharmCAT and provide explanations regarding its outputs.
-It uses correlation analysis and mutual information techniques to identify which genetic variants contribute to phenotype predictions and includes fairness analysis to detect potential biases across demographic groups.
+It uses categorical association analysis and mutual information techniques to identify which genetic variants contribute to phenotype predictions and includes fairness analysis to detect potential biases across demographic groups.

 ## Project Overview

 PharmCAT is a tool that analyzes genetic data (VCF files) to predict pharmacogenomic phenotypes that influence drug metabolism and response.
 This project adds an explainability layer to understand why PharmCAT makes specific predictions and to identify potential biases.

+**IMPORTANT:** For this use case, since we are using PharmCAT which is a rule based pgx model, and not an actual AI model, XAI is not directly applicable.
+Additionally, the underlying PharmCAT model is dockerized so we have no direct access to it in order to use XAI techniques like SHAP on the model's weights.
+Therefore, we perform mutual information analysis and categorical association analysis only on the provided input (vcf files) and output files (csv file).

 Key components:
 1. Converting VCF genetic data to analyzable CSV format using the `vcf_to_csv.py` script.
 This function extracts the essential information from VCF files: